 It’s been said that every Pixar movie contains, “tens of thousands of ideas”, to quote the award winning studio’s co-founder.
 At the heart of their output is the collection of input from everyone involved in the creative process.
 Suggestions are taken from everyone, and no idea is taken for granted.

 The result is a truly democratic mode of thinking, where everyone’s insight is given value.
 Visualized on the board, the idea of a normally timid person carries the same weight as that of someone who normally speaks over the room.
-This inclusive exchange of ideas is something that can help your team chart a new path to a previously overlooked solution.
+This inclusive exchange of ideas is something that can help your team chart a new path to a previously overlooked solution with collective genius.

 It’s rare that genius ideas are born in a vacuum, or a silo.
 When thinking about the problems and solutions of your organization, it’s best to frame them in context of the world around you.